CrossRef/event-data-percolator/README.md

     time docker-compose -f docker-compose-component-tests.yml run -w /usr/src/app test lein test :component

+### Manual experimentation

+This is not a test, but can help investigation / bug hunting.
+Process a local Evidence Record input file and write the output.
+Care should be taken using this, as the action deduplication has side-effects.
+Don't use production credentials.

+    time docker-compose -f docker-compose-tinker.yml run -w /usr/src/app test lein run process-file «input» «output»

 ## Running

 There is one process to run.
 It spins up a configurable number of threads.
 Other copies can be run for failover or parallelism.